Trial Search Results

 - Male or female, age 60 to 75 years inclusive.
 Females must be considered

 - Cognitively unimpaired as evaluated by memory tests performed at screening.

 - Participant's willingness to have a study partner.

 - Carrier of at least one APOE4 gene if Heterozygotes, elevated brain amyloid (as

 measured by CSF Abeta or amyloid PET imaging).

-- Any disability that may prevent the participants from completing all study
+- Any disability that could have prevented the participants from completing all study

-- Current medical or neurological condition that might impact cognition or performance
+- Current medical or neurological condition that could have impacted cognition or

-- Advanced, severe progressive or unstable disease that may interfere with the safety,
+- Advanced, severe progressive or unstable disease that could have interfered with the

 - History of malignancy of any organ system, treated or untreated, within the past 60